-A Glass-for-Europe-commissioned report from 2012 even linked increased daylight exposure to lower student and teacher absenteeism – as well as preventing the onset of tooth decay from children, thanks to greater Vitamin D production.
+A Glass for Europe commissioned report from 2012 even linked increased daylight exposure to lower student and teacher absenteeism – as well as preventing the onset of tooth decay in children, thanks to greater Vitamin D production.

 For the workplace, the same report found that 96 per cent of office workers prefer to work under natural light as opposed to electric lighting.
 Those in windowless offices are substantially less productive and exposure to daylight and views of the outside world are linked to better ability, lowered blood pressure, less stress and less fatigue.

 When it comes to designing schools and offices and specifying materials, professionals may want to create larger expanses of glass that have the highest levels of natural light transmittance.
 Developments in glazing technology, including frameless structural glazing systems in particular, have helped building design teams flood buildings with natural light and create better visual connections between inside and out.